- About us

 Application fees for a new water licence to take water for stock and domestic purposes

-From 1 June 2015, the department is waiving all new water licence application fees for the take of stock and domestic water in all drought declared areas throughout Queensland.
+The department is also waiving all new water licence application fees for the take of stock and domestic water in all drought declared areas throughout Queensland.

 Drought assistance land rent rebate